 Have you only just got to grips with the art of hygge, well, forget all you know because there's a new trend in town

-The year 2016 was about reaching the highest level of cosiness and comfort carried by the Danish term ‘hygge’.
-Now, there’s an even better, more sustainable and enjoyable lifestyle we’ll all be wanting in 2017.
+A few years back was about reaching the highest level of cosiness and comfort carried by the Danish term ‘hygge’.
+Now, there’s an even better, more sustainable and enjoyable lifestyle to get on board with.

-Last year, you could barely log onto any social media platform without being besieged by the Danish word hygge (pronounced hoo-ga), which roughly translates to ‘cosiness’ in English – inspiring Instagram-loving consumers to buy into a lifestyle of chunky-knit cushions, faux-fur throws, fluffy sheepskin rugs, scented candles, hot chocolate topped with lashings of whipped cream and roaring fires.
-Now lagom, the Swedish concept of ‘not too much, not too little,’ is set to influence 2017.
+Skip back a few years, you could barely log onto any social media platform without being besieged by the Danish word hygge (pronounced hoo-ga), which roughly translates to ‘cosiness’ in English – inspiring Instagram-loving consumers to buy into a lifestyle of chunky-knit cushions, faux-fur throws, fluffy sheepskin rugs, scented candles, hot chocolate topped with lashings of whipped cream and roaring fires.
+Now lagom, the Swedish concept of ‘not too much, not too little,’ is set to influence.

 What is lagom?

 Translated as ‘just the right amount’, lagom is thought to relate to being frugal, fair and creating balance in life.
 Unlike hygge, which aims to capture a feeling, lagom is an ethos of self-discipline and moderation.

 The BBC has reported that search engine Google has seen a steady increase in the number of UK searches for the term ‘lagom.’
 At present, there are more than 239,000 on Instagram with the hashtag ‘lagom’.

 Where can I find it?